aws-samples/aws-modern-application-workshop/module-1/README.md

 cd aws-modern-application-workshop
 ```

+### Creating a Website with Amazon CloudFront and Amazon S3

 ### Creating a Static Website in Amazon S3

-#### Create an S3 Bucket and Configure it for Website Hosting
+#### Create an S3 Bucket for Storing Content
-Next, we will create the infrastructure components needed for hosting a static website in Amazon S3 via the AWS CLI.
+Next, we will create the infrastructure components needed for storing static website in Amazon S3 via the AWS CLI.

 First, create an S3 bucket, replace the name below (mythical-mysfits-bucket-name) with your own unique bucket name.
 Copy the name you choose and save it for later, as you will use it in several other places during this workshop: